trg-rail/africa_rail_network/README.md

   - [x] Ghana - added parts of 1067 narrow gauge thought to be operational (some disused added).
 Standard gauge under construction (defer).
   - [x] Togo - several lines that are freight only currently (1067mm and 1000mm).
   - [x] Benin - single 1000mm line in use for freight only.
+  - [x] Niger - 1000mm line between Niamey-Dosso built 2014-16 intended to connect into Benin network.
+Project stalled and this is disused (services have never run).